alibalouchi95/expense-calc/README.md

 # expense-calc
-this is a test project for learning HTML, CSS, Javascript
+this is a test project to learn HTML, CSS, Javascript